gdestuynder/audisp-json/messages_format.md

 - details.inode: Node identifier on the filesystem for the program.
 - details.cwd: Current working directory of the program.
 - details.parentprocess: Name of the parent process which has spawned details.process.
+- details.processname: Name of the process that triggered the rule.
 - details.ppid: PID of the parent process.

 ## Implemented message categories